 Why start a brand community?
 As marketers, it’s our job to stay up to date with all the latest trends and analyze how different generations and buyer personas interact with our brand.
-And are turning to online communities to find them.
+And potential customers are turning to online communities to find brands.
 Thus, it’s a good decision to keep reading and learn how to build an online brand community of your own.

 Why your business should build an online brand community